The successor thread to 2018 Autumn: The Rise and Fall of What Are You Reading Now?. I hope it shall be a worthy one.

 I would love to read a fraction of what Real ILB James reads, but I can't keep up any longer.
 Not saying, just saying.

-― Spirit of the Voice of the Beehive (James Redd and the Blecchs), Saturday, 12 January 2019 22:36 (two months ago) Permalink
+― Spirit of the Voice of the Beehive (James Redd and the Blecchs), Saturday, 12 January 2019 22:36 (four months ago) Permalink

 Percival Everett, ERASURE